CW-Khristos/CW_MSI/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project; When submitting a Feature Request, please make the Title according to this standard : "[Script or Project] - [Title]"
+about: Suggest an idea for this project
 title: Script or Project - Title

 ---